Enveloppe/mime-types/README.md

-# Mime Types
+# Mime Entries

-`mime-types` is a utility for handling and converting between MIME types and file extensions.
+`mime-entries` is a utility for handling and converting between MIME types and file extensions.

 It provides a simple interface to fetch MIME types based on file extensions and vice versa.
 This can be particularly useful in scenarios where you need to determine the MIME type of a file using the name or path, based on their extension.